How Do You Choose A Merchant Services Provider?

 What to Look For in a Merchant Services Provider

 You want to select your credit card processing and merchant services provider based on a number of criteria.
-Download the Ultimate Provider Checklist to get a complete list that you can use as a worksheet.

-If you don’t want to go through a detailed analysis, we suggest the following five criteria are by far the most important:
+We suggest the following five criteria are by far the most important:

 - Low rates are important, but they aren’t everything.
 Be on guard for situations where the rate you’re quoted is only the bait to get you to sign the contract.
 Ask specifics about what rate applies to the bulk of your transaction types (card-present, card-not-present) as well as whether the rates you’re being quoted apply to reward cards as well as pin debit transactions.
 Also be absolutely certain that you’re not being quoted an “introductory offer” that will expire after X number of months.